YY PRE-PAINTED GALVANIZED STEEL SHEET

 Electricity galvanized plate as a substrate, coated with organic coating bakingincome products for electric galvanized Caitu, because the electric galvanized plate the zinc layer is thin, often containing zinc quantity is 20/20g/m2, theproduct is not suitable for production use in outdoor walls, roof.
 But because of its beautiful appearance and excellent processing performance, so it can be mainly used in household appliances, audio equipment, steel furniture, interior decoration, etc..

-- Q: Are the steel sheets magnetic?
+- Q: Are steel sheets resistant to pests and insects?

 Send your message to us